Eikichi Yazawa: 1988–1999: Media appearances

 In 1988, Yazawa's first album on EMI, Kyohansha (translated: Accomplice), was released.
 This album was recorded in London, with U.K. musicians such as Jaz Lochrie, Alan Murphy, Micky Moody, and Jimmy Copley.
 He played 76 concerts this year, with the last one being his first at the Tokyo Dome.
-The following year, he held two additional concerts there as well.
-On the tour of 1990, Rock'n'Roll Army, Keyboardist Guy Allison joined.
+The following year, he held two additional concerts there.
+On the 1990 tour Rock'n'Roll Army, Keyboardist Guy Allison joined.
 He is still part of the band.

 1991's album, Don't Wanna Stop, was a new challenge for him.
 Half of the album was recorded in London by producer George McFarlane, and the other half was produced in L.A. by Andrew Gold.

-In 1992, he started to appear in the advertisement of Suntory's brand-new canned coffee product, Boss.
+In 1992, he started to appear in ads for Suntory's brand-new canned coffee product, Boss.
 It was a very surprising commercial because he played an unfortunate worker, breaking the impression of rock music charisma.
-During this period, Yazawa continually appeared in media.
+During this period, Yazawa continually appeared in the media.
 In 1994, he starred in the drama Ari Yo Saraba (translated: Goodbye, Ants) as a high school biology teacher.
 In this drama, he sings both the opening theme and the ending theme.

-In 1995, 20 years after his solo debut, Yazawa held the concert tour called Just Tonight, which included several stadium or dome concerts (Yokohama Stadium, Hankyu Nishinomiya Stadium, Fukuoka Dome).
+In 1995, 20 years after his solo debut, Yazawa held a concert tour called Just Tonight, which included several stadium or dome concerts (Yokohama Stadium, Hankyu Nishinomiya Stadium, Fukuoka Dome).
 This concert's back-up band (John McFee, Bruce Gowdy, George Hawkins, Keith Knudsen, Guy Allison) is referred to as the best of Yazawa's concerts.

 He tried something new in 1996 by recording his completely new album live in front of his fans.
 This event, Open Recording Gig, was released on VHS and DVD along with the recorded album, Maria.

-In 1997, he was invited to "Songs and Visions", the rock festival held in Wembley Stadium as the special guest and representative of Asia, alongside Rod Stewart, Jon Bon Jovi, Chaka Kahn, and Robert Palmer.
-He sang "Don't Be Cruel" solo, snd "Heartbreak Hotel" and "Hey Jude" with other musicians.
+In 1997, he was invited to Songs and Visions, a rock festival held in Wembley Stadium, as the special guest and representative of Asia, alongside Rod Stewart, Jon Bon Jovi, Chaka Khan, and Robert Palmer.
+He sang "Don't Be Cruel" solo, and "Heartbreak Hotel" and "Hey Jude" with other musicians.

 In 1998, Yazawa was swindled out of about 3.5 billion yen (approx. $35 million U.S.) for a huge building construction project in Australia.
 It took him several years to pay off the debt.

 He also starred in the film, Ojuken (translated: Entrance Exam) as a corporate-owned marathon runner.
 On September 15, 1999, the day after his 50th birthday, he held an anniversary concert called Tonight the Night! in Yokohama International Stadium, with a capacity of 70,000, keeping the promise he made in his book Nari-Agari.
 Many people believe that this concert was the best performance of his career as well as the best concert in the history of Japanese rock music.